100 Notable alumni of

 -

-James Arthur Lovell Jr. is an American retired astronaut, naval aviator, test pilot and mechanical engineer.
-In 1968, as command module pilot of Apollo 8, he became, with Frank Borman and William Anders, one of the first three astronauts to fly to and orbit the Moon.
+James Arthur Lovell Jr. was an American astronaut, naval aviator, test pilot, and mechanical engineer.
+In 1968, as command module pilot of Apollo 8, he, along with Frank Borman and William Anders, became one of the first three astronauts to fly to and orbit the Moon.
 He then commanded the Apollo 13 lunar mission in 1970 which, after a critical failure en route, looped around the Moon and returned safely to Earth.

 -